JoeryMartens/FontGenerator/README.md

 In this section of the README you will be informed about the working of the code.

 <h2> Webfont_declaration.php </h2>
 This file will generate the CSS code.
 You have to put this file in the same directory as your font directory.
+<h3> Search for fontfiles </h3>

+The code below search to all the fontsfiles in your fontdirectory and writes the filepath and filename in and array.
 ```
 $fonts = Array();
 foreach (glob("fonts/*") as $filePath) {